The very first craft show I sold at was in a small community league hall with less than 20 vendors.

 - “Isn’t that material great?
 It reminds me of _____________.”
 It might have been something nostalgic, like “the winter coat my mom wore when I was a kid.”
 Sometimes it would trigger a memory for the shopper too and they’d reply with “Oh ya!
 My mom had one like that.”
 Or he’d point out how a print resembled something if you looked at it a different way.

 - “You can use that as ______________.”
 He’d sometimes point out a useful product feature, but often would say something ridiculous.
 Like if it was a cold day and someone was looking at a clutch he’d tell them they could buy two and use them as mittens.

 He had a quirky sense of humor and he used it to his advantage.

 Find your authentic style.
 You may love to talk about movies, science, or cats.
 Try to work those into your ice-breakers.

 You can work your passions and interests into any conversation; and that’s when it feels authentic.

 TIP #3 – HAVE A “TOTALLY NON-AWKWARD SEGUE”

-Just as it’s a little awkward when you jump into a sales pitch as soon as someone arrives at your craft fair table, it’s also a little awkward if you jump from talking about the weather to asking for a sale (here’s how to do that non-awkwardly)
+Just as it’s a little awkward when you jump into a sales pitch as soon as someone arrives at your craft fair table, it’s also a little awkward if you jump from talking about the weather to asking for a sale (here’s how to ask for the sale non-awkwardly)

-Be prepared for people to ignore your attempts to start a conversation, reply without interest, or be totally engaged.
+But be prepared for people to ignore your attempts to start a conversation or reply without interest too.

 If someone ignores you, you may simply give them your best product pitch.